Celebrating Filipino American History Month Oct 2025. Artists: Pacita Abad, Mic Diño Boekelmann, Jeanne F. Jalandoni, and Patricia Orpilla

 Cultural and EducationalWeekly Series

-Recommended Books of 2023
+Recommended Books

 Often underreported in American history are significant events that forge a future path for U.S. and Philippine relations.
 In 2023, US-Philippines Society programs highlighted two highly informative historical books with American perspectives on U.S. foreign policy, focusing on key figures and groups at the turn of the century.
 “Bounden Duty” …